 I read and I read and when I wasn’t reading I was researching.
 Fourteen years ago there wasn’t a fraction of the information available on PCOS that there is today.
 In fact, instead of researching specifically about PCOS, I had to break down my symptoms and research individual therapies and protocols.
 I researched: insulin resistance, sleep apnea, high cholesterol, irregular periods, infertility, miscarriages, female facial hair, and migraines.

 Luckily, I came across a line of supplements, and a complete program, that was specifically designed for the treatment of PCOS from Insulite Health.
 I loved them because there were four different supplements that worked synergistically together to heal the symptoms and hormonal imbalances associated with PCOS.
-If you or someone you love has been affected by PCOS, I hope you check out Insulite Health.
-They were amazingly helpful in my recovery from PCOS.
+They were very helpful in my recovery from PCOS.

-Apple cider vinegar came up multiple times in my searches as something that helped increase insulin sensitivity and I knew it had been helpful in my past weight loss efforts so I started supplementing with it.
+Apple cider vinegar came up multiple times in my searches as something that helped increase insulin sensitivity and I knew it had been helpful in my past successful weight loss efforts so I started supplementing with it.
+Unfortunately, apple cider vinegar aggregated my acid reflux and I had to stop taking it.

 I knew insulin resistance was a big part of my problem and read about the benefits of fiber so I increased my fiber intake drastically.
-The supplements I was taking from Insulite Health had a great fiber supplement GlucX that was an excellent source of fiber.
-I also took fiber supplements daily and sprinkled chia seeds on my food throughout the day.
+The supplements I was taking from Insulite Health had a great fiber supplement, GlucX, which was an excellent source of fiber.
+But I didn’t think it was enough, so I also took fiber supplements daily and sprinkled chia seeds on my food throughout the day.
 It’s crazy how much something as simple as fiber can benefit us and how little most of us get in our diet.

 Exercise & Diet Were Part of the Remedy for My PCOS

 A friend told me about the South Beach diet and I skimmed through her book.
 I came across a fertility success story where a previously infertile woman became pregnant shortly after she started the South Beach diet and I was sold.
 Days later, my husband and I started the South Beach diet and continued with it for almost a year.
-I don’t know if I would recommend the South Beach diet today, but believe I benefitted from reducing sugar and processed carbs.
+Knowing what I know now, I wouldn’t recommend the South Beach diet, but believe I benefitted from reducing sugar and processed carbs.
 Ultimately, I maintained a low carb, high protein lifestyle.

-And Little by Little, My PCOS Symptoms Improved
+And Little by Little, My PCOS Symptoms Were Reversed

-It took a few months to see improvement in my symptoms, but fairly quickly my periods got better, the crazy hair growth slowed, and the headaches and fatigue lessened.
-Within about a year and a half, I became pregnant with my Son, Andrew!
+It took a few months to see improvement in my symptoms.
+However, fairly quickly my periods got better, the crazy hair growth slowed, and the headaches and fatigue lessened.
+Within about a year and a half, I became pregnant with my son, Andrew.
+And was exactly what I had been working for.

-Today I am not only symptom-free of PCOS but as of last week and my most recent physical, I have officially lost my PCOS diagnosis!
+Today I am not only symptom-free of PCOS (although it still seems as though I have a harder time losing weight than most women do), but as of last week and my most recent physical, I have officially lost my PCOS diagnosis!
 Please know I am not alone.
 Nicole Graeto, the author of the blog MGBHealth, and Kate Kordsmeier who authors the blog Root & Ravel have also written about how they were able to successfully heal their PCOS.

-The best part is, I didn’t have to do anything crazy or drastic to heal my PCOS diagnosis.
-I exercised, took daily supplements from Insulite Health, apple cider vinegar, extra fiber, chia seeds and tweaked my eating.
+The best part is, I didn’t have to do anything crazy or drastic to heal my PCOS symptoms.
+I exercised, took daily supplements from Insulite Health, apple cider vinegar, extra fiber, chia seeds, and adjusted my eating.

-I know it can be difficult to start a new routine when you are feeling terrible.
+It can be difficult to start a new routine when you are feeling terrible.
 Trust me, I have been there.
 The time is going to pass you by one way or the other.
-You can either invest in your future over the next few months and get yourself to a much better healthier place or not work towards getting healthier and be in the same or worse place.
+You can either invest in your future over the next few months and get yourself to a much better healthier place… or not work towards getting healthier and be in the same or worse place.
 I hope you choose the first option.
 You are worth it!

 I hope this blog reaches anyone who is suffering from PCOS and needs to hear there is hope.
 If you know someone who would benefit from it, please pass it along!
 In this instance, sharing is truly caring!